apache/beam/beam-site/src/documentation/programming-guide.md

   # The Beam SDK for Python does not support triggers.
 ```

 This allowed lateness propagates to all `PCollection`s derived as a result of applying transforms to the original `PCollection`.
-If you want to change the allowed lateness later in your pipeline, you can apply `Window.withAllowedLateness()` again, explicitly.
+If you want to change the allowed lateness later in your pipeline, you can apply `Window.configure().withAllowedLateness()` again, explicitly.

 ### <a name="composite-triggers"></a>Composite Triggers